insomniacslk/exdhcp/packetparser/README.md

         Enables LayerTypeEtherIP instead of LayerTypeEthernet, use with linux-cooked PCAP files. (default: false) -i string
-        Network interface to send packets through (default "eth0") -r string
+        Network interface to send packets through (default "eth0") -live
+        Sniff DHCP packets from the network (default: false) -r string
         PCAP file to read from.
 If not specified, try to send an actual DHCP request -v int